deanwampler/deanwampler.github.io/books/programmingscala.md

 <p>I'll update the rest of this page once the third edition is published.</p>

-<p><a href="https://shop.oreilly.com/product/0636920033073.do" target="book">Programming Scala, Second Edition</a> is a comprehensive and up-to-date introduction to <a href="https://scala-lang.org" target="scala">Scala</a>.
+<p><a href="https://shop.oreilly.com/product/0636920033073.do" target="book">Programming Scala</a> is a comprehensive and up-to-date introduction to <a href="https://scala-lang.org" target="scala">Scala</a>.
 It covers the features of Scala version 2.11, although the code examples have recently been updated for Scala 2.12 and 2.13 (see below).</p>

 <p>I wrote the book on Scala that I would want to read, if I were to start from the following background:
 <ul>